 Although not legal in tournament play, the card came with a handy glass frame, so you could store the artefact, while helpfully displaying it to any visitors that you deem worthy.
 You’d probably have to explain why spending nearly two grand on a single, unusable card was a good financial decision, though.

-Magikarp might not be the ‘best’ Pokémon card to ever grace the tabletop – its gormless expression and ineffective moves don’t make for much tactical use – but this promotional card goes some way towards rectifying that.
+Magikarp might not be one of the best Pokémon cards to ever grace the games – the pocket monsters gormless expression and ineffective moves don’t make it particularly great – but this promotional card goes some way towards rectifying that.